Arts & Entertainment Community

 Day dreaming

 Because … our own private beach?
 Heck yes!
-Excuse me while I daydream about digging canvas sling-back chairs into some muddy gravel that might once have been optimistically called sand (but now I know better) to soak up mid-afternoon sunsets*.
-The kids and I could skip rocks across the water’s glassy surface and wave hello to the much-debated Taylor Shellfish geoduck property (its storage/support lot is a direct neighbor).
+Excuse me while I daydream about setting up some sling-back chairs at the water’s edge to soak up mid-afternoon sunsets*.
+The kids and I could skip rocks across the water’s glassy top and wave hello to the much-debated Taylor Shellfish geoduck property since its storage/support lot is a direct neighbor.

-Basically — we’d just make the best of it.
-No matter how small or oddly triangle-shaped the random little waterfront lot might be, it’s priced to sell (although it’s been on the market awhile — and I don’t know all the legal or liability issues with waterfronts).
+No matter how small or oddly triangle-shaped the random little waterfront lot is, it’s priced to sell (although it’s been on the market awhile — and I don’t know all the legal or liability issues there).

 “NURBSENS”

-The curious no-address Tyee Drive NW has a lot of unknowns.
-It’s listed in Pierce County records as “Lots 3 & 4, Block 18, Plat of Purdy, Pierce County, W.T., except that portion lying below the meander line,” according to the Assessor-Treasurer’s office.
-To determine property boundaries involving bodies of water, surveyors typically draw meander lines by following the general shape of the shoreline where the water meets the land.
+Yes, this curious no-address Tyee Drive NW lot has a lot of unknowns.
+It’s legal description says it involves “Lots 3 & 4, Block 18, Plat of Purdy, Pierce County, W.T., except that portion lying below the meander line,” according to the Pierce County Assessor-Treasurer’s office.
+That bit about the meander line is what land surveyors use to determine property boundaries involving bodies of water.

-Meanwhile, its real estate listing has phrases like “the seller, who inherited the property, lacks detailed information about it” and “buyers should verify all zoning classifications, potential uses, and requirements independently,” suggesting that either no one has fully investigated the property or they’re deliberately passing the responsibility to the buyer.
-Although … I now have quite a bit of info on the parcel — as does our Gig Harbor Now history columnist.
+Meanwhile, the lot’s real estate listing has phrases like “the seller, who inherited the property, lacks detailed information about it” and “buyers should verify all zoning classifications, potential uses, and requirements independently,” suggesting that either no one has fully investigated the property or they’re deliberately passing the responsibility to the buyer.
+Although … I now have quite a bit of info on the parcel — as does our Gig Harbor Now history columnist who shares a few surprises about the lot’s past in a link below.

-But, before we get into more deets, I gotta talk about how this listing includes my new favorite word:“NURBSENS”.
+But, before we get there, I gotta talk about “NURBSENS” – a “phrase” included in the listing that’s now officially my new favorite word.

-When you see NURBSENS pop up in a real estate listing under land uses, it sounds like the best geeky made-up word ever (and definitely the name of a future pet).
-But my guess is it just might be a quirky result of the local multiple listing service (MLS) database squishing together a county abbreviation.
-With a little brainstorming and some Googling, it seems like “NURBSENS” could stand for something like “Non-Urban Sensitive” or even “North Urban Sensitive.”
+When you see NURBSENS pop up in a real estate listing, it sounds like the best geeky made-up word ever (and definitely the name of a future pet).
+But my guess is it’s funny presentation is just a quirky result of the local multiple listing service (MLS) database squishing together a county abbreviation for zoning.
+With a little brainstorming and some Googling, it seems like “NURBSENS” could stand for something like “Non Urban Sensitive” or even “North Urban Sensitive.”

-Digging deeper, Pierce County has a zoning designation called the Urban Sensitive Resource Overlay (USRO).
+Digging deeper, Pierce County actually has a zoning designation called the Urban Sensitive Resource Overlay (USRO).
 This zoning is all about protecting natural features like valleys, stream corridors, and habitats while preserving the area’s wooded character and water quality.
 It emphasizes community open space and low-impact development techniques to keep the environment intact.
-That makes sense for a lot along the shores of Purdy Creek at Burley Lagoon.
-So while “NURBSENS” might look like a typo, it likely points to a zoning classification meant to safeguard natural resources.
+That makes sense for a lot along the shores of the Burley Lagoon.
+So while “NURBSENS” might look like a typo or some wacky made-up language, it likely points to a zoning classification meant to safeguard natural resources.

 A lot that’s complicated

-The Plat of Purdy, dated March 16, 1885, shows lot lines sporting different border styles that seem to give clues about the platted features.
-In Purdy, some of the lots have dotted lines — meaning they’re sometimes covered in water.
+The Plat of Purdy, dated March 16, 1885, some of the lots are drawn with solid lines and others with dotted lines.
+The dotted, or dashed, plots appear to indicate that those specific parcels are sometimes covered in water, depending on the tide.
 I checked with local resident and retired land surveyor Clark Rowland to be sure.
 Clark volunteers at the Harbor History Museum’s Resource Room for research projects.

 “My interpretation of the solid heavy lines is that they are an attempt to show where the top of a bank or the line of mean high tide was located at the time of the preparation of the plat map.
 The solid lot lines appear to me to be lot lines above the line of mean high tide.
 The dashed lot lines appear to show the portion of the lots covered by tides,” he said in an email to me.

 Now, some of you may be thinking “I know what that lot is then!
 It’s a historic tidelands lot!”
-I also wondered that.
-And then I got excited because I’d never seen tidelands for sale before with my own two eyes.
-But, alas, I don’t think tidelands lots and underwater lots are the same, land-use wise.
+I wish.
+Because that was my first thought, too, since I’d never seen tidelands for sale before.
+But, alas, I don’t think tidelands lots and underwater lots are the same thing, land-use wise, as “tidelands” may involve deeper waters than the other.
+But, again, I’m no expert on these things.

 Greg explained tidelands law to me once before, with info I think he got from Clark, since Clark knows all the cool technical stuff about land boundaries.

-When Washington became a state in 1889, it claimed ownership of all tidelands (land between the high and low tide marks) and shorelands (lands under navigable waters) for navigation, fishing, and recreation.
+When Washington became a state in 1889, it drew up land sites to homestead or sell to the people for private use, but claimed ownership of all tidelands and shorelands (lands under navigable waters) for itself.
+That meant there was public use of all water for navigation, fishing, and recreation.
 Later, the state sold off some tidelands to private owners to encourage development, aquaculture, and economic growth.

 As a result, the tidelands of today are a mix of private and public ownership, the latter of which is managed by the Washington Department of Natural Resources.
 The different ownerships make for some unique situations, like public beaches that are tough to reach without a boat.
-Often times, the beach is public but the land to park and walk to the beach on is through private property folks are not allowed to be on.
+Often times, the beach/shoreline is public but the land in which to access it (to park on and walk to the beach through) on is private property where trespassing is illegal.

 Greg found (or already knew) plenty of information about the Purdy plat and this specific lot.
-Read his side of the story (and some funny observations about our underwater lot) here.
+Read on for his side of the story (and some funny observations about our underwater lot).

 *PNW winter joke.